MRsanjuedit/MRsanjuedit/README.md

 ---

-## 😎 Why Stick Around?
+## 🧠 Why Follow Me?

-If you're into clean architecture 🏗️, thoughtful solutions 💡, and projects that solve real-world pain (with a touch of personality), you're in the right place.
+If you're into:

+- Thoughtful code, not just clever code
+- Building with intention
+- Projects that feel useful, not just flashy

+Then we’re on the same page.
-Let’s learn, build, and solve together — not just to ship, but to grow.
+Let’s learn, build, and solve — with purpose.
-Because I’m not just here to code — I’m here to **create with purpose**.

 > _“Code is like humor.
-When you have to explain it, it’s bad.”_
+If you have to explain it, it’s bad.”_
-> — Probably not Cory House, but I’ll own it anyway 😄
+> — Probably not Cory House, but I’ll claim it 😄

+---